 Oral cancer most commonly occurs in individuals over the age of 40, though non-smokers under fifty are also susceptible.
 Other causes include frequent tobacco and alcohol use, as well as certain viruses (HPV being the most common culprit).
 Tobacco and heavy alcohol use damage the cells they come in contact with, meaning such cells must divide and replace themselves more rapidly… and accuracy can be sacrificed in the way of efficiency.
 Sometimes tobacco usage can even directly damage the DNA and lead to the mutations that spur the disease.
 And HPV can cause cells to produce proteins that inhibit cell growth regulation, which can also lead to cancer.

 As mentioned above, many of oral cancer’s earliest signs and symptoms go unnoticed until its later stages.
-Some definite warning signs include pain or a sore in the mouth or on the lip that does not heal; a red or white patch in the oral cavity or oropharynx; a lump on the lip, mouth, or neck; a persistent sore throat, difficulty swallowing & chewing, and numbness of the tongue.
-For any symptom that lingers more than two weeks, consult your dentist or physician immediately.
+Some definite warning signs include pain or a sore in the mouth or on the lip that does not heal; a red or white patch in the oral cavity or oropharynx; a lump on the lip, mouth, or neck; a persistent sore throat, difficulty swallowing & chewing, and numbness of the tongue<. consult your dentist or physician immediately.

 What You Can Do to Prevent Oral Cancer